Belcourt of Newport

-Belcourt is a former summer cottage designed by architect Richard Morris Hunt for Oliver Hazard Perry Belmont and located on Bellevue Avenue in Newport, Rhode Island.
-Construction was begun in 1891 and completed in 1894, and it was intended to be used for only six to eight weeks of the year.
+Belcourt is a former summer cottage designed by architect Richard Morris Hunt for Oliver Hazard Perry Belmont and located on Bellevue Avenue in Newport, Rhode Island, United States.

+Construction began in 1891 and completed in 1894, and it was intended to be used for only six to eight weeks of the year.
 Belcourt was designed in a multitude of European styles and periods; it features a heavy emphasis on French Renaissance and Gothic decor, with further borrowings from German, English, and Italian design.
 In the Gilded Age, the castle was noted for its extensive stables and carriage areas, which were incorporated into the main structure.